cloudlinux/kuberdock-docker/docker/docs/installation/windows.md

-> **Note**: If you have Docker hosts running and you don't wish to do a Docker Toolbox installation, you can install the `docker.exe` using the *unofficial* Windows package manager Chocolately.
+> **Note**: If you have Docker hosts running and you don't wish to do a Docker Toolbox installation, you can install the `docker.exe` using the *unofficial* Windows package manager Chocolatey.
 For information on how to do this, see [Docker package on Chocolatey](http://chocolatey.org/packages/docker).

 ### Learn the key concepts before installing